 One of the most widely used essential oils in aromatherapy is lavender, which has been linked to a reduction of migraine and depression symptoms, and improved sleep quality when inhaled (either directly or by way of topical application to the body with a carrier oil).
 Ylang-ylang, another popular essential oil, has also been associated with relaxation and improved mood after topical application.
-If it's energy you seek, any type of citrus essential oil is usually a good choice.

 Got the seasonal sniffles?
 Aromatherapy can help with that, too.
 "I love essential oils because they are easy to carry around, and they can help your allergy symptoms," Taz Bhatia, M.D., integrative medicine physician, told mbg.
 "The combination of peppermint, lavender, and lemon essential oils acts as a natural antihistamine and stops the inflammatory response associated with allergies.
 Mix the three together and diffuse in your bedroom or workspace."

 3. It can help pain management.